tapebrief

 FY 2026

-Reaffirmed unchanged this quarter: U.S. Healthcare Solutions Segment Operating Income Growth (14% to 16%), International Healthcare Solutions Segment Operating Income Growth (5% to 8%), Adjusted Effective Tax Rate (approximately 20%), Adjusted Free Cash Flow (approximately $3.0B), Capital Expenditures (approximately $900M)
+Reaffirmed unchanged this quarter: Other segment revenue growth (1% to 5%), U.S. Healthcare Solutions segment operating income growth (14% to 16%), International Healthcare Solutions segment operating income growth (5% to 8%), Adjusted Effective Tax Rate (~20%), Adjusted Free Cash Flow (~$3.0B)

 Segment KPIs